bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 ???

-Here's one more.
+Here's another.
 Remember when we mentioned transfer learning before?
 This one uses the same model architecture as SumaVision, but we took off the later layers and retrained on new data we collected.

 This one finds the location of headlines and images in newspapers.
 We can then run further processing to find out what is in the image, and to OCR the headlines.
 We can then offer more fine grained search results based on the articles in a newspaper, and the ability to